 Keep in mind to use the same concept when shopping for prints and patterns for your wardrobe.
 They should be part of your color family and in the same warm autumn palette.
 Look for ones that have the golden yellow undertones that are in your coloring.
 Generally, the Autumn woman can wear all the soft, rich, and muted shades of her season.
 Tonal prints can also play up your best features.
 There is a wide array of choices to pick from.
 Look for paisleys which look great on autumns.

 Another option perfect for this season is animal prints in earth tones like leopard or giraffe which are always a fashion staple.
-Classic plaid prints are also in your wheelhouse and a natural choice with their rich intensity.
+Classic plain prints are also in your wheelhouse and a natural choice with their rich intensity.
 Taking inspiration from the roots of your coloring, nature prints will also be a winner.
 The same goes for a good camo print.
-Florals work too, just select one that has your color tones so they are complimentary.
+Florals work too, just select one that has your color tones so they are flattering colors.
 If graphics are more your style, check out chain link or tribal prints.
 A good rule of thumb to remember for autumns is to stick with grounded prints.
 They are best suited for you.
 Anything too abstract or wild is a harsh contrast to your down to earth coloring.

 Don’t forget accent items and accessories.
 Bags, belts, and shoes in your color palette are other additions to your closet.
 You can also use these as the statement piece of your outfit.
 If a monochromatic look is your thing, then this is an opportunity to dress in layers with varying intensity of hues in your spectrum.
 The earth tones of your season work well together and you can combine the soft autumn, warm autumn, and deep autumn shades.